 The economy was rocked from the 1870s through the 1890s with the longest depression in recorded history (The Long Depression) and a series of shorter depressions and recessions.

-Few of these Ranchos were mapped and documented boundaries were unclear since they often cited natural landmarks such as rocks, trees or water courses that changed over time.
-Consequently, after the Mexicans ceded California to the U.S., in 1851, the new State of California formed a land commission to determine ownership of the Mexcan land grants.
+Few of these Ranchos were mapped and documented boundaries were unclear since they often cited natural landmarks such as rocks, trees or watercourses that changed over time.
+Consequently, after the Mexicans ceded California to the U.S., in 1851, the new State of California formed a land commission to determine ownership of the Mexican land grants.
 The ranchos were surveyed using Mexican records but questions often remained about the actual boundaries.
 The Rancheros were required to prove the accuracy of the land grants.

-By 1865, the American Cattleman, using European breeds, had largely superceded the Mexican Rancho way of life.
+By 1865, the American Cattleman, using European breeds, had largely superseded the Mexican Rancho way of life.
 Since then, ranching in California has been much as we know it today.

 Books and References

 Anderson, Burton, The Salinas Valley: A History of America’s Salad Bowl.
 Monterey County Historical Society.
 2000.

 Bossard, Carla, C., Randall, John, M., and Hoschovsky, Marc C. Invasive Plants of California’s Wildlands.
 University of California Press.
 November 2000.

 Griffith, Stephen, M. Restoring California’s Native Grasses.
 USDA, AgResearch Magazine.
 May 2004. https://agresearchmag.ars.usda.gov/2004/may/grass/

 Clovis, Meg, former Cultural Affairs Manager for Monterey County.
 An Overview of Salinas Valley’s Agricultural Legacy.
 Monterey County Crop Report.
 Monterey County Agricultural Commissioner’s Office.
 2017. http://www.co.monterey.ca.us/home/showdocument?id=65737